The planar Tur\'an number of the seven-cycle: Lemmas for proving Theorem

-$(4)$ Since $G'$ is embedded, we can consider the ``interior" of any circle of $G'$.
-We claim that each $7$-cycle of $G'$ contains a $(8+)$-face in its interior; moreover, each $7$-cycle contains at least one edge that belongs to some $T_3$;
+$(4)$ Since $G$ is a plane graph, we can consider the ``interior" of any cycle of $G$.
+We claim that each $7$-cycle of $G$ contains an $(8+)$-face in its interior; moreover, each $7$-cycle contains at least one edge that belongs to some $T_3$;

-$(5)$ $G'$ contains no small block set with only one edge;
+$(5)$ $G$ contains no small block set with only one edge;

-$(6)$ $G'$ contains no small block set with less than $7$ vertices while its boundary forms a single cycle;
+$(6)$ $G$ contains no small block set with less than $7$ vertices while its boundary forms a single cycle;